-Recommendation #50: The Transportation Accessibility Standard should be amended to require public transit providers to provide in transit stations, raised line, tactile maps with accessible text and braille, near the main entrance at every station.
-It should identify the main entrance, provide a tactile path from the main entrance to the ticket purchase area then to the transit connection points.
-It should identify the location of all emergency exit stairs, elevators, washrooms and transit connection points.
-The design should match the dimensions for access, space and reach of the automated information kiosks.
+#51: The Transportation Accessibility Standard should be amended to require public transit providers to provide in transit stations, raised line, tactile maps with accessible text and braille, near the main entrance at every station.
+These should also be available on request to be given out, as individual station maps, as well as booklets of all the system's transit stations.
+These maps should identify the main entrance, provide a tactile path from the main entrance to the ticket purchase area then to the transit connection points.
+They should identify the location of all emergency exit stairs, elevators, washrooms and transit connection points.
+Where posted in the transit station, this should match the dimensions for access, space and reach of the automated information kiosks.